Frequently Asked Questions

 Using Naijolt

 No!
-Naijolt is completely free and requires no registration.
-Just visit the calculator, enter your appliances and preferences, and get your results instantly.
-Your calculation data is stored locally in your browser.
+Naijolt requires no registration.
+Just visit the calculator, enter your appliances and preferences, and get your free results instantly.
+Premium reports are unlocked via a one-time payment—no account needed.

 Our calculations use industry-standard formulas based on your location's peak sun hours, appliance wattages, and backup preferences.
 While accurate for planning purposes, actual system performance varies based on installation quality, panel orientation, shading, and weather.
 Always consult a licensed installer for final specifications.

 Absolutely!
-Naijolt supports all 36 Nigerian states with location-specific solar irradiance data.
+Naijolt supports all 36 Nigerian states plus the FCT with location-specific solar irradiance data.
 Whether you're in Sokoto, Kano, Abuja, Port Harcourt, or any other state, we calculate your system size based on your area's average peak sun hours.

 Solar System Basics